edauterman/larch/README.md

 ## Plot figures

 We now describe how to generate the figures and tables in the paper.
+The plots are generated in `larch/scripts/out_plots`.
 For comparison, we include the reference plots we generated in `larch/scripts/ref_plots`, and we also link them below.

 ### Process experiment data (before generating any plots)